-As part of deciding if you need substance use treatment services, the County plan will work with you and your provider to decide if the services are a medical necessity, as explained above.
-This section explains how Los Angeles County will make that decision.
+As part of deciding if you need SUD treatment services, the county DMC-ODS plan will work with you and your provider to decide if the services are a medical necessity, as explained above.
+This section explains how your participating county will make that decision.

-In order to receive services through the County Plan, you must meet the following criteria:
+In order to receive services through the DMC-ODS, you must meet the following criteria:

-- You must be enrolled in Medi-Cal or be eligible for My Health LA or another qualified County program. - You must reside in Los Angeles County and have Medi-Cal benefits assigned to Los Angeles County, if Medi-Cal is applicable. - You must have at least one diagnosis from the Diagnostic and Statistical Manual of Mental Disorders (DSM) for a Substance-Related and Addictive Disorder.
-Any

-- adult, or youth under the age of 21, who is assessed to be "at-risk" for developing a SUD will be eligible for Early Intervention services if they do not meet medical necessity criteria. - You must meet the American Society of Addiction Medicine (ASAM) definition of medical necessity for services based on the ASAM Criteria (ASAM Criteria are national treatment standards for addictive and substance-related conditions).
+- You must be enrolled in Medi-Cal. - You must reside in a county that is participating in the DMC-ODS. - You must have at least one diagnosis from the Diagnostic and Statistical Manual of Mental Disorders (DSM) for a Substance-Related and Addictive Disorder.
+Any adult, or youth under the age of 21, who is assessed to be "at-risk" for developing a SUD will be eligible for Early Intervention services if they do not meet medical necessity criteria. - You must meet the American Society of Addiction Medicine (ASAM) definition of medical necessity for services based on the ASAM Criteria (ASAM Criteria are national treatment standards for addictive and substance-related conditions).

 You don't need to know if you have a diagnosis to ask for help.
-The County Plan will help you get this information and will determine medical necessity with an assessment.
+Your county DMC-ODS plan will help you get this information and will determine medical necessity with an assessment.